Prince Philip’s 90th Birthday Celebrations

 A belated lunch was held at 10 Downing Street by PM David Cameron and his wife Samantha yesterday.
 Her Majesty and Prince Philip last visited Number 10 in April 2002 when Tony Blair and wife Cherie asked them to dinner.
 The four posed for pictures on the front steps, and Samantha Cameron had a little trouble getting the Duke to stand between her and The Queen.
 In the end His Royal Highness opted to stand right of Samantha and a bemused PM and his wife simply smiled for the cameras.

 The four then made their way to the White Room to celebrate the Duke’s recent birthday with Stilton and watercress tart, followed by Inverurie beef from Aberdeenshire and rounded off with peaches, nectarines and ice cream.
-A lovely lunch to start off the summer.Filed under British Royals
+A lovely lunch to start off the summer.Filed under The United Kingdom

-Tagged Birthday, Elizabeth II, Interview, Patronage, Prime Minister Cameron, The Duke of Edinburgh.
+Tagged Birthday, Elizabeth II of the United Kingdom, Interview, Patronage, Prime Minister Cameron of the United Kingdom, The Duke of Edinburgh.